Weijiang-Xiong/Spot_Fetch_a_Drink/README.md

 ```
-After labeling is done, just train it as you would train a regular Yolo model at ~/Spot_Project/catkin_ws/src/darknet_ros/
+After labeling is done, just train it as you would train a regular `Yolo model at ~/Spot_Project/catkin_ws/src/darknet_ros/darknet`

 Our trained model includes the following classes: